 Effects of the Affordable Care Act

 The Affordable Care Act (ACA) has affected a number of aspects of MHPAEA, primarily by extending the parity requirements to apply to more plans.
-Before the ACA was implemented, small employer plans (businesses with less than 50 employees) were exempt from parity requirements.
-This exemption affected many millions of Americans working for small businesses.
+Before the ACA was implemented, small employer plans (businesses with less than 50 employees) were exempt, effecting many millions of Americans working for small businesses.

-State Parity Laws
+State Mental Health Parity Laws

 Defining the illnesses that must be covered is a way of getting around the medical necessity criteria that insurance companies frequently use to escape having to pay for treatment.
 For example, because major depression now falls under medical necessity in New York, an insurance plan (with mental health coverage) cannot avoid paying for major depression treatment by arguing that it’s not a medical necessity.